-- PASSAGE = Allow anyone to pass through the door without USER CODES (door is unlocked). - PRINTER (AL-IR1) = A printout device such as an infrared printer or computer printer. - PROGRAM MODE = A mode allowing program/data to be entered through the keypad.
-Only specific Users can program a lock manually, by entering their USER CODE, followed by the Ley.
-To exit program mode, hold any key until repeated beeps are heard. - SCHEDULE = A programmed operation (enable/disable, lock/unlock, etc.) on a specific day (Sunday through Saturday) and time. - SCHEDULES, QUICK = Any one of four most common types of schedules can be programmed.
+PASSAGE = Allow anyone to pass through the door without USER CODES (door is unlocked).

+PRINTER = A printout device such as an infrared printer or computer printer.

+PROGRAM MODE = A mode allowing program/data to be entered through the keypad.
+Only specific Users can program a lock manually, by entering their USER CODE, followed by the Let level.
+To exit program mode, hold any key until repeated beeps are heard.